 Here’s my story…

-On Monday 26th January I was admitted to hospital with suspected appendicitis.
+On Monday 26th January, when I was 19 years old, I was admitted to hospital with suspected appendicitis.
 My appendix was taken out in an emergency operation the following day, but it turned out my appendix wasn’t the problem.
 I had been gravely ill the previous week and this operation had not solved anything, it had merely given me more pain.
 With severe abdominal cramps and diarrhea still, I was given two colonoscopy’s.
 The doctors were unable to get into my colon because of the amount of waste sitting in there.
 They left me for 5 more days on high pain killers, I was pretty out of it on morphine most of the time but it did not stop the screams of pain and constant rushes to the toilet.
 It turns out the registrar had misplaced some information from my examinations and not informed the doctor of the seriousness of my case, as once aware, the doctor warned my parents of another operation, judging on how I was coping the next day.

 Saturday came and nothing had changed except the extortionate amount they had upped my pain relief.
 I remember my mum telling them “you wouldn’t keep an animal like this, you’d put it down!”.
 My best friend was visiting as well as my parents when something didn’t feel right.
 Something alarmed me and I felt a burst in my stomach.
 “Did you hear that?
 Something popped!
 Did you hear?
 Mum!
 Something popped inside me!
 Help!”.
 My mum screamed for a doctor but the nurse just wanted to up my pain relief again.
 My mum wasn’t having any of it!
 “You get me a doctor NOW or I get one myself”.
 My friend ran out to the front desk for a doctor, and then called my boyfriend.